-Plus, your solar panels can connect directly to specific smart home gadgets.
-If you have programmable thermostats and light sensors, you can pair them with your solar power system.
-There are also ways to make smart appliances, specifically, even more efficient.
+Plus, your solar panels can connect directly to specific smart home devices.
+If you have a smart thermostat and smart lights, you can pair them with your smart solar system.
+There are also ways to make smart appliances, specifically, even more energy efficient.
 This combined setup can eventually help you achieve complete independence from utilities as a whole.

 Additionally, you may consider the only “genuine” smart homes to be ones that avoid fossil fuels.
 Are houses that rely on gas and oil really that intelligent or advanced?
 If you think about how nonrenewable energy damages the planet, and what future innovation holds, your answer will likely be “no.”

-For various reasons, smart technology and solar energy make a perfect match.
+For various reasons, smart technology and solar energke a perfect match.
 This combination results in an almost entirely self-sufficient household, as your solar panels will power your devices, boosting cost savings and energy-efficiency along the way.